RdeLange/nomie-plugin-mybalance/README.md

 ### Calculated scores

-Instead of manually set the score for each category, you can also chooce to calculate the score based on a combination of Nomie trackables.
+Instead of manually set the score for each category, you can also choose to calculate the score based on a combination of Nomie trackables.
 This is best explained by an example.
 Let's asume you would like to track your hydration by using the three trackables (water, coffee, thee).
 Please click on the edit button on the Hydrate categoy and it will bring you to the calculation screen:

 ![](assets/20230123_221811_image.png)